laderast/RBootcamp_old/chapter3.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:cca48c6abd
 ## Let's look at some data and ways to manipulate it.

-We're going to use the `biopics` dataset in `fivethirtyeight` to do learn `dplyr`.
+We're going to use the `biopics` dataset in the `fivethirtyeight` package to do learn `dplyr`.
 This is a dataset of 761 different biopic movies.

 *** =pre_exercise_code
 ```{r}